SGPA stands for Semester Grade Point Average. Educational institutes worldwide use unique scoring systems to evaluate students' academic performance.

-One of the many methods that are there to calculate students’ performance in colleges is SGPA.
+One of the many methods that exist to calculate students’ performance in colleges is SGPA.
 It is essentially the grade point average calculated at the end of each semester.
 It is important to note that SGPA is a 10-point scale system.
+Securing a good SGPA can lead to a high CGPA, which is crucial for obtaining a good university.

 You can also refer to the following methodology to figure out what your SGPA is: